AbyssEventsRecordsSafetyBlogDirectory

 Choose a Certification Course

-In India, the main certification bodies are AIDA International, Molchanovs, SSI, and PADI.
+In India, the main certification bodies are Molchanovs, AIDA International, SSI, and PADI.
 All are globally recognised.
-AIDA 1 (or equivalent) is a one-day pool course — theory, breathing techniques, basic static apnea, and dynamic swimming.
-AIDA 2 is a 2–3 day course covering open water depth dives to 20m.
-Most beginners in India start with an AIDA 1 or AIDA 2 in a single package.
+Molchanovs Wave 1 is a one-day pool course — theory, breathing techniques, basic static apnea, and dynamic swimming.
+Molchanovs Wave 2 is a 2–3 day course covering open water depth dives to 20m.
+Most beginners in India start with Wave 1 or Wave 2 in a single package.
 Expect to pay ₹8,000–₹18,000 for a beginner course depending on the school and location.

 Pick the Right Location

 The Andaman Islands — particularly Havelock (Swaraj Dweep) — are the top destination for learning to freedive in India.
 Visibility regularly exceeds 20 metres, water temperature stays between 27–30°C, and the marine life is extraordinary.
-Goa, Lakshadweep, and Karnataka's Netrani Island are also popular.
+Bhogwe on the Konkan coast, Lakshadweep, and Karnataka's Netrani Island are also popular.
 For pool training, most major Indian cities have freediving workshops run by certified instructors.

 Get the Right Gear